praiseOjay/praiseOjay/README.md

 ### 🚀 About Me

-- 🎓 Currently pursuing an MSc in Software Engineering
+- 🎓 Achieved an MSc in Software Engineering and BSc in Computer Science
 - 💡 Interested in mobile app development, web technologies, and software architecture
 - 🌱 Always learning and improving my skills in various programming languages and frameworks
 - 🔭 Working on projects that combine fitness, technology, and user experience